mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 * Compression

-* SSL

-Both capabilities are not included in MySQL server handshake
+This capability is not included in MySQL server handshake

 ## Limitations with MySQL Master/Slave Replication monitoring